 - 40,000+ IP addresses for greater privacy

-- DNS leak protection
+- IP and DNS leak protection

-- Kill Switch to protect your IP address when the VPN connection drops
+- Kill switch to protect your IP address when the VPN connection drops

 All these IPVanish features can provide you with a safe online experience for your general VPN needs (streaming videos, torrenting, gaming, file sharing, unblocking geo-blocked content, and so on) if you can turn a blind eye to their being a US-based service provider.

-But there’s one more thing that we don’t like about IPVanish in terms of anonymity: the payment options.
+But there’s one more thing that we don’t particularly like about IPVanish in terms of anonymity: the payment options.
 IPVanish doesn’t offer any anonymous payment methods, such as cryptocurrencies (e.g., Bitcoin, Dash, and Ethereum).
 This is a big drawback for users who want full anonymity.

-By owning all of their 1000+ servers (and leaving third parties out of the equation) and covering 60+ countries across the globe, IPVanish claims to offer you some of the best speeds available today.
+IPVanish claims to offer you some of the best speeds available today.
 However, in reality, long-term use may reveal average download speeds that lag behind ExpressVPN and other fast VPN services, while the upload speeds tend to be on the lower side.

 To sum things up, you might expect IPVanish to give very good download speeds from nearby locations, with upload speeds ranging from average to low.
 These low upload speeds are a drastic change from our previous IPVanish speed tests that had consistently shown very high upload rates.